ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 `functionName: “<function name>”`: Name of the function to be mocked.
 Default: none

-Following is an example for function mocking.
+The following is an example for function mocking.

 ``` ballerina
 import ballerina/test;